valkovich-ds/streamx-common-github-actions/README.md

     # Specifies the provider name used to determine the ingestion data source.
     # Check section 'Ingestion data source provider' for details.
     #
-    # Required in source-provider mode.
+    # Required when not using `subject`.
     source-provider:

     # CloudEvents subject.
-Alternative to source-provider for simple single-event ingestion.
+Alternative to source-provider for single-event ingestion.
     #
-    # Required in subject mode.
+    # Required when not using `source-provider`.
     subject:

     # Specifies the root directory for ingestion data lookup.
 Defaults to github.workspace.